 \subsection{Discrete Heterogeneity and Monotone Selection}

 With this setup, we consider a new technique to identify the restricted profit function allowing endogeneity.
 The reason endogeneity is a central concern in such problems is that constraints may be endogenous.
 For example, in the cost minimization problem, output ($\rand{\y}_{-z}=\rand{\y}_o$) is typically a choice variable for the firm.
-Endogeneity in prices $\rand{\p}_{z}$ is also a potential concern if firms with different productivity can choose in which markets to operate (selection into markets).
-As discussed in Section~\ref{subsec: setting and data} price variation in our setting arises because firms operate in different markets, which have difference endowments or consumer tastes.
+An additional endogeneity concern is that firms may choose in which markets to operate.
+This can induce a selection issue, though we emphasize that once a market is chosen, the input/output vector is determined taking market prices as fixed.
+As discussed in Section~\ref{subsec: setting and data}, price variation in our setting arises because firms operate in different markets, which have different endowments or consumer tastes.

 The key restriction we impose is that there are finitely many types of firms.
-We formalize this as follows. \begin{assumption}[Finite Heterogeneity] $E=\{1,2,\dots,d_{e}\}$ with $d_{e}$ finite and unknown to the researcher. \end{assumption} This assumption allows us to identify structural functions without instruments.
-If instruments are available, continuous heterogeneity can be tackled by existing techniques \textit{provided} there is no measurement error; see for example Appendix~\ref{app: continuous heterogeneity}.
-We emphasize that heterogeneity here is in terms of the production types, but due to measurement error in the data we may see continuous distributions of the restricted values, even when we condition on all other observables.
+We formalize this as follows. \begin{assumption}[Finite Heterogeneity] $E=\{1,2,\dots,d_{e}\}$, where $d_{e}$ is finite and unknown to the researcher. \end{assumption} This assumption allows us to identify structural functions without instruments.
+If instruments are available, continuous heterogeneity can be tackled by existing techniques \textit{provided} there is no measurement error; see for example Online Appendix~B. We emphasize that heterogeneity here is in terms of the production types, but due to measurement error in the data we may see continuous distributions of the restricted values, even when we condition on all other observables.
 In this modeling decision we are close to structural dynamic discrete choice literature that often assumes unobserved discrete heterogeneity that is smoothed out by some continuous idiosyncratic noise (e.g. extreme value distributed preference shock).
-See, for instance, \citet{arcidiacono2011conditional}.\footnote{For applications of discrete unobserved heterogeneity in multinomial choice models with random coefficients and panel data estimators see \citet{fox2016nonparametric} and \citet{bonhomme2015grouped}, respectively.} We are not aware of any identification results that allow for both measurement error and continuous nonseparable structural unobserved heterogeneity in cross sectional data.
+See, for instance, \citet{arcidiacono2011conditional}.\footnote{For applications of discrete unobserved heterogeneity, see \citet{fox2016nonparametric} in multinomial choice and \citet{bonhomme2015grouped} with panel data.} We are not aware of any identification results that allow for both measurement error and continuous nonseparable structural unobserved heterogeneity in cross-sectional data.